sskras/TETfm-20/Semestras-1/Radijo-komunikacijos-ir-jų-taikymai/Kursinis-projektas/Seamcat-on-Centos.md

 .../118111/mod_resource/content/1/jxpiinstall.exe
 ```

-Of course which some students cannot handle (because of different OS they use, eg. Chrome OS, or CentOS Linux).
+Of course which some students cannot handle because of the different OS they use (eg. Chrome OS, or CentOS Linux).

 Thus [@saulius-krasuckas](https://github.com/saulius-krasuckas) is about to investigate the way to run `Seamcat` on CentOS.